-The College is an open, public institution and the basic college admission requirements are that the Error!
-Hyperlink reference not valid., p.
-23, "[B]e at least sixteen (16) years of age or older and have the ability to benefit from the education or training offered at the College" and health clearance.
-To be admitted to a program, the College requires a minimum of high school graduation or 45 credits of college-level coursework.
+The College is an open, public institution and the basic college admission requirements are that the student, page 23, "[B]e at least sixteen (16) years of age or older and have the ability to benefit from the education or training offered at the College" and health clearance.
+To be admitted to a program, the College requires a minimum of high school graduation or 45 credits of college level coursework.

-The College began using the ACCUPLACER placement test when ACT discontinued the COMPASS test in October 2016.
+The College began using the ACCUPLACER placement test, but when ACT discontinued the COMPASS test in October 2016.
+Students wanting to enroll in English and math classes were required to take the COMPASS placement test.
+In fall 2016, ACCUPLACER replaced COMPASS.